 Smuggling: A character with the Smuggling proficiency can avoid paying customs fees.
 Failure means a fine at 10× normal customs fees.
 Those who also have Customs Inspection gain an additional +1 bonus to Smuggling checks.
 Wisdom, -4 penalty.

 Trade: A character with the Trade proficiency is more likely to have goods demanded at the destination, and will modify the Demand ±2 with a Trade proficiency check.
 Wisdom, -1 penalty.

-Underwater Combat: Suffer only -2 To Hit, and +2 to Initiative when underwater.
-Weapon specialization does not apply.
+Underwater Combat: For surface dwellers.
+Suffer only -2 To Hit, and +2 to Initiative when underwater (weapon specialization will still not apply).
+Weapon Proficiency.

 Vessel Identification (Gaz 9): Upon seeing a vessel, the character can judge things about it by her lines, rigging, and flags (if any).
 Use of this skill gives a good idea of the ship’s country of origin, its type, armament, speed, and crew compliment.
 Intelligence, 0.